Test Planning Overview

 1. From anywhere within your Project click Management > Test Plan in the upper navigation bar

-2. Click Create a Phase in the upper right-hand corner
+2. Click the Add a phase icon in the upper right-hand corner

 3. Enter a name for your phase